 The Perth Mint is a world distinguished mint and precious metals refiner that is located in the City of Perth, in Western Australia.
 The Perth Mint was founded in 1896 by Britain’s Royal Mint in response to the newly discovered gold deposits in Western Australia.
 Perth Mint’s task was to refine gold ore from the mines and to strike sovereign gold coins from the refined bullion.
 Between 1899 and 1931 the Pert Mint produced a considerable amount of gold sovereigns which were disturbed in Australia and throughout the British Empire to be used as circulating currency.
 British control over Perth Mint was relinquished in 1971 to the Government of Western Australia which then assumed ownership of the mint.
 Today, the Perth Mint is hailed for the exceptional quality of its world class investment bullion coins like the Kookaburra and Koala silver coins, and the Lunar Series.
 The Perth Mint has been a member of the London Gold Market (predecessor of the LBMA) since 1934.
 The swan design, which is the Mint’s official assay stamp registered with the LBMA, is recognised internationally and was inspired by the Mint’s location in Perth, where the main river, the Swan, runs through the city.

-The reverse displays three goats.
-Inscribed above them is the Chinese character for “goat”.
-Below the goats is the text “Year of the Goat” and to the left is the letter “P” which stands for Perth Mint.
+The reverse displays two monkeys sitting on a tree.
+Above them is the Chinese character for “monkey”.
+Below the monkeys is the text “Year of the Monkey” and to the left is the letter “P” which stands for Perth Mint.

 Each coin is individually packaged in a hard plastic capsule.
 Multiples of 25 are available in original mint-sealed tubes.